crushingourenemies/Election-Templates/README.md

 [i]Election Commissioners: @@ElectionCommissioners@@[/i]
 ```

-The results topic should not be pinned.
+The results topic should be pinned.

 ## Template unread-PM